Cosmetology Course Information

 The instructional program of Rudy & Kelly Academy, A Paul Mitchell Partner School meets or exceeds the state requirements:

-Subject Minimum Hours of Technical Instruction Minimum School Performance Requirements
+Subject Minimum Hours of Instruction Minimum Performance Requirements

 1. School Policies